rmacy/moon-mining-manager/README.md

   [Laravel documentation on Queues](https://laravel.com/docs/5.5/queues) for more information on how to use Supervisor to manage job queues.
 * Add a Cron for the [Task Scheduler](https://laravel.com/docs/5.5/scheduling)

+## Further Configuration

+Login with you admin user and configure the application:

+- Edit the mail templates at "Manage Emails".
+- Set the tax for each ore (the list will be populated automatically by a cron job).
+- Make sure at least one character receives mails from the contact form (at "Settings") or set up a Slack hook.
+- Import moon data.

 ## Updates